Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Eigenvector Recovery

 where $\Sigma$ is given in Definition~\ref{def:spikedmodel}, then $D$ has the same distribution as the model in Equation~\ref{eqn:spikedmodel}.
 Moreover, by this same transformation, we may take a partition $\cP^0$ of $D^0$ and generate a partition $\cP$ of $D$ by replacing each $D_i^0$ in $\cP^0$ by $D_i:=\sqrt{\Sigma}D_i^0$.
 With this definition we have the equality

 \end{remark}

-The Theorem below follows from well-established results in the literature and can be generalized without any change to higher rank perturbations of the identity.
-We focus on the simple case of one spike in order to get more explicit insight into the performance of $\Har(\cP)$.
+The Theorem below follows from well-established results in the literature and can be generalized without any change to higher-rank perturbations of the identity.
+We focus here on the simple case of one spike in order to get more explicit insight into the performance of $\Har(\cP)$.

 \begin{theorem} Let $D$ be a spiked model as in Definition~\ref{def:spikedmodel}, and suppose $\cP$ is a partition satisfying the conditions of Proposition~\ref{prop:harmlimit}, with $N=2$.
 Then we have the almost sure convergence